tearust/t-rust/obsidian/_gitbook-dev-docs/1_tutorial/2.0_clone-and-rename-project/README.md

 ```

 Note the line
-`sample-actor-codec = { path = "../codec" }`,
+`sample-actor-codec = { path = "../codec" }`
 we'll need to use the data types defined in the codec folder.

-During development, we'll use Mock for unit testing.
+During development, we'll use **mock** for unit testing.
 So you can see the line
 `tea-sdk = { workspace = true, features = ["mock"] }` under the dev-dependencies section.
 The mock is a fake tea runtime that loads the testing wasm actor and run the unit test functions in your dev machine without deploying to the testnet.

 **key.pem** is a private key file that the developer of this actor knows.
-It's used to verify by the TEA-runtime if the final built wasm binary is correctly signed by the original developer when loading.
-As a developer, please make sure you keep the **key.pem** file securely stored.
-Whoever has such pem file can impersonate you to sign a malicious wasm file under your name.
+It's used for verification purposes by the TEA-runtime to check if the final built wasm binary is correctly signed by the original developer when upgrading.
+You can generate key.pem using the openssl tool: `openssl genrsa -out key.pem`.
+As a developer, please make sure you keep the key.pem file securely stored.
+Whoever has such a pem file can imperonate you to sign a malicious wasm file under your name.

 The `manifest.yaml` file: